raflopjr/UA-Stache-API/README.md

 }
 ```

-stache secret must be a JSON-able dictionary that can be nested.
+Stache secret must be a JSON-able dictionary that can be nested.

 ## Installation
 pip install --user ua-stache-api